tebl/RetroPanel/README.md

 ![Old motherboard](https://github.com/tebl/RetroPanel/raw/main/gallery/2022-11-18%2000.56.13.jpg)

 Why does that matter?
 It doesn't, but the next thing does: I couldn't find an AT-case that wasn't either horribly mangled, situated around a collectors more beloved hardware or any combination of the two.
-Well, that's not completely true - I found and bought a case, but it was thrown from every moving postal vehicle from Poland up to where I live - bringing us back to the first point on my little list.
+Well, that's not completely true - I found and bought a case, but it was thrown from every moving postal truck from Poland all the way up to where I live - bringing us back to the first point on my little list.

 ![RetroPanel in new case](https://github.com/tebl/RetroPanel/raw/main/gallery/2023-01-13%2018.41.06.jpg)